2019 Samford Bulldogs football team

-The 2019 Samford Bulldogs football team represents Samford University in the 2019 NCAA Division I FCS football season.
-They are led by fifth-year head coach Chris Hatcher and play their home games at Seibert Stadium.
-They are a member of the Southern Conference (SoCon).
+The 2019 Samford Bulldogs football team represented Samford University in the 2019 NCAA Division I FCS football season.
+They were led by fifth-year head coach Chris Hatcher and played their home games at Seibert Stadium.
+They were a member of the Southern Conference (SoCon).

-Previous season

-The Bulldogs finished the 2018 season 6–5, 5–3 in SoCon play to finish in fourth place.

 Preseason

 Preseason media poll

 The SoCon released their preseason media poll and coaches poll on July 22, 2019.
 The Bulldogs were picked to finish in sixth place in both polls.

 Preseason All-SoCon Teams

 The Bulldogs placed four players on the preseason all-SoCon teams.